 The Denver Department of Public Health & Environment is coordinating with other local public health agencies, the Colorado Department of Public Health & Environment (CDPHE), and the Centers for Disease Control & Prevention (CDC) about the Novel Coronavirus (COVID-19).
 Our goal is to ensure accurate and timely information is provided to the public.

-The City and County of Denver is enforcing a stay-at-home order through May 8, 2020.
 Following the expiration of Denver’s Stay at Home Order, the City and County of Denver continues to prioritize community health and safety as it shifts to re-opening and recovery.
 People are encouraged to continue taking precautions to protect their health and the health of others.

 If your question isn't addressed here, please call 720-913-1311 during normal business hours: